Supreme Court of Singapore: Administration

 Administration of the Supreme Court is managed by its registry, which handles matters such as receiving and storing court documents filed in the court, and ensuring they are transmitted to judges for use during hearings.
 The Registry is headed by the Registrar who is assisted by the Deputy Registrar, Senior Assistant Registrars and Assistant Registrars.
-These officers are appointed by the President on the Chief Justice's recommendation, and are members of the Judicial Branch of the Singapore Legal Service.
-In addition to their administrative responsibilities, registrars deal with certain types of court proceedings in chambers, such as the assessment of damages, hearings of bankruptcy petitions and applications, interlocutory matters and pre-trial conferences.
+These officers are appointed by the President on the Chief Justice's recommendation, and are members of the Singapore Judicial Service.
+Registrars deal with certain types of court proceedings in chambers, such as the assessment of damages, hearings of bankruptcy petitions and applications, interlocutory matters and pre-trial conferences.
 Registrars are also appointed as district judges or magistrates, which enables them to conduct preliminary inquiries to determine whether there are enough grounds for trying accused persons for criminal offences in the High Court.
 The Registry is also staffed by commissioners for oaths, interpreters, clerks and process servers.
 Justices' law clerks, who work directly under the Chief Justice's charge, assist Judges and Judicial Commissioners with legal research, particularly for Court of Appeal matters.

 A Chief Executive of Judiciary Administration and Operations position was established on 1 February 2013.
 The Chief Executive's main responsibilities include overseeing the administration and operations of the Supreme Court.
+Court Administrators assist the Chief Executive in carrying out these duties.

 Calendar

 The Chief Justice is empowered to determine the sitting times of the High Court and the Court of Appeal and the distribution of business among judges, and to schedule vacations of the Supreme Court not exceeding two months in each calendar year.
 In general, the High Court and Court of Appeal sits throughout the year except during the mid-year and end-year court vacations (usually end of May to end of June, and the beginning of December to the beginning of January respectively).

 The opening of each legal year is marked with a ceremony usually held on the first Saturday of January, though in 2011 it took place on the first Friday.
 In form it is a court hearing, though lawyers are not required to dress in court robes.
 During the ceremony, the Attorney-General and the President of the Law Society of Singapore deliver speeches.
 The Chief Justice then responds with his own speech, and also announces the names of advocates and solicitors appointed as Senior Counsel.
-The speeches generally summarize legal developments over the past year and look forward to the future, and the Attorney-General and Law Society President traditionally pledge that legal officers and legal practitioners will continue to support the judiciary and co-operate with each other.
+The speeches generally summarise legal developments over the past year and look forward to the future, and the Attorney-General and Law Society President traditionally pledge that legal officers and legal practitioners will continue to support the judiciary and co-operate with each other.